IoT Pilot Project

 The six criteria shown above is a general list.
 Consider adding additional criteria, such as culture, strategic goals, internal capabilities, and your past experiences to this list.
 This will allow you to create a set of criteria that’s specific to you.

 If your goal is slow, incremental research that steadily moves the needle, then your best option is to use the “Internal Part-time Project Team” model or the “Internal Dedicated Project Team” model.

-The “part time” model is ideal if you want to build out your use case in a lower risk environment or want to do something with minimal resources.
+The “part-time” model is ideal if you want to build out your Applications in a lower risk environment or want to do something with minimal resources.

-The “dedicated” model is ideal if you have a firm idea of the IoT use case and a specific problem to solve.
+The “dedicated” model is ideal if you have a firm idea of the IoT Applications and a specific problem to solve.

 The internal project team approach is a good fit if you or your team have some expertise in innovation management and IoT.

 The lab model (internal lab or external), is ideal if you don’t have the expertise, or want to innovate faster.
 It’s less risky in that the lab provides the processes, infrastructure, and expertise.
 However, this approach requires a larger commitment and more budget.

 Within the lab model approach, consider setting up an internal IoT Lab only if your organization has the expertise, capabilities and past success in operating an innovation lab.
 Ideally, the IoT Lab is established within the corporate innovation or digital transformation center (if one currently exists).

 If your organization has not set up a lab before, then you should select the “Vendor IoT Lab” model or the “Independent IoT Lab” model.
 Both these lab models provide the ability to ramp up your IoT efforts quickly without having to invest substantially in IoT infrastructure or resources.